sweetmans/InstagramPhotos/README.md

 ## To do
 - [ ] Adding filter function
 - [ ] Multiples photos select support
 ### If you like this framework.
-Please give me a start ⭐️
+Please give me a star ⭐️
 ### Contributor
 <p align="left" >
 <a href="https://github.com/sweetmans">